fnagel/generic-gallery/Documentation/UpgradeGuide/Index.rst

 **Overview**

-- TYPO3 8.x support
+- Added TYPO3 8.x support

 - Removed TYPO3 6.x support

-- Removed TypoLink ViewHelper -> use EXT:fluid default
+- Removed TypoLink ViewHelper -> use EXT:fluid default instead

+- `GalleryCollection` now inherits ObjectStorage -> easier usage in Fluid (e.g. paginate VH)

+- Added pagination to default gallery template

-- Removed Bootstrap JS & CSS include from Bootstrap example configuration
+- Removed Bootstrap JS & CSS file include from Bootstrap example configuration

 - Added new content element wizard for extension plugin

 **How to upgrade**

-Update your templates and clear the cache!
+Update your templates and TypoScript if needed.
+Clear the cache using install tool.

 Update from 1.4.1 to 1.4.3